mattermost/mattermost-plugin-playbooks/docs/incidents/ending-an-incident.md

 ![Confirmation](../assets/confirm_end_incident.png)

-An ended incident can be restarted at any time using `/incident restart` from within the incident channel or the **Incident Restart** in the RHS.
+An ended incident can be restarted at any time using `/incident restart` from within the incident channel or with the **Restart Incident** button in the RHS.

 ![Restart an incident](../assets/incident_restart_slash_command.png )